EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Decode message_1 (see {{CBOR}}).

-* Verify that at least one of each kind of the proposed algorithms are supported.

-* Verify that the ECDH curve indicated by ECDH-Curve_U is supported, and that no prior curve in ECDH-Curves_U is supported.
+* Verify that the cipher suite CIPHER_SUITE_U is supported and that no prior cipher suites in CIPHER_SUITEs_U are supported.

 * Validate that there is a solution to the curve definition for the given x-coordinate X_U.

 * Pass UAD_1 to the application.

 If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.
-If V does not support the curve ECDH-Curve_U, but supports another ECDH curves in ECDH-Curves_U, then ALGs_V MUST include the first supported ECDH curve in ECDH-Curves_U.
-If V does not support any of the algorithms of one kind (ECDH-Curves_U, HKDFs_U, AEADs_U), then ALGs_V MUST include one or more supported algorithms of that kind.
+If V does not support the cipher suite CIPHER_SUITE_U, then CIPHER_SUITEs_V MUST include one ore more supported cipher suites.
+If V does not support the cipher suite CIPHER_SUITE_U, but supports another cipher suite in CIPHER_SUITEs_U, then CIPHER_SUITEs_V MUST include the first supported cipher suite in CIPHER_SUITEs_U.

 ## EDHOC Message 2